-When: We start at lunchtime on Sunday 13 August so that those that come back from holiday on Saturday can still join us.
-Camp will run through until lunchtime on Saturday 19 August (unless we don’t get enough people for the full week).
+When: We start on site in the afternoon of Sunday 13 August so that those that come back from holiday on Saturday can still join us.
+Camp will run through until lunchtime on Saturday 19 August.

 We encourage you to come for the whole week as things are so much more relaxed than a weekend when we cram everything in.
 We also find that the Cubs get used to sleeping in the tents so by the end of the week end up sleeping in rather than waking the leaders at first light.

 For those that think a week is a long time to be at camp we are also offering our usual 3 night mini camp option which ends on Wednesday afternoon.